 - B.A., Journalism, University of Nevada, Reno

-Susan Fisher brings nearly three decades of government relations and public policy experience to McDonald Carano Wilson.
-Prior to joining McDonald Carano in 2013 as Government Affairs Group vice president, Fisher served as executive vice president for Valley Electric Association, Inc., a cooperative electric utility headquartered in southern Nevada.
-She has also owned and operated her own political consulting and public relations company, Fisher Consulting, based in Reno, Nevada.
+Susan Fisher has more than three decades of government relations and public policy experience covering issues before local, state and federal bodies.
+Prior to joining McDonald Carano, Susan served as executive vice president for a cooperative electric utility headquartered in southern Nevada.
+She also owned and operated her own political consulting and public relations company, Fisher Consulting, based in Reno, Nevada.

 You have chosen to send an email to McDonald Carano.
 The sending or receipt of this email and the information in it does not in itself create an attorney-client relationship.
 If you are not already a client, you should not provide us with information that you wish to have treated as privileged or confidential without first speaking to one of our lawyers.
 If you provide information before we confirm that you are a client and that we are willing and able to represent you, we may not be required to treat that information as privileged, confidential, or protected information, and we may be able to represent a party adverse to you.

 I have read this and want to send an email.